machinat/sociably/examples/messenger-platform/README.md

 yarn start
 ```

-5. At the messenger setting page in Facebook app dashboard, set up the webhook with these information:
+5. Subscribe `messages` and `messaging_postbacks` events of the page at the messenger setting in the Facebook app dashboard.

+6. Set up the webhook url at the messenger setting with these information:
   - The ngrok https tunnel url from step 3.
   - The verifying token set in step 2.

 The chatbot should work in Messenger platform now.